bababasbebebe/Projects/README.md

 # Projects
-Some projects during university studies
+Some projects during masters university studies

 The diploma project has not been completed, but these results have been submitted for graduation and the UI is working within the requirements.